AnisurRahmanAR/docs/add.md

 Output:
 print(numbers); // Output: [1, 2, 3, 4, 5]

 In this example, the '.add()' method is used to add the integer '5' to the end of the 'numbers' list.
+When you created the original list, you will find that there was only numbers going up to 4.
+With the 'add. method', you can add whichever integer stated to the end of the list.